japanoise/hecate/README.md

 the (ASCII) representation of bytes way out on the right side of the screen, it puts the interpreted values directly *beneath* the hex representation.

+This fork of the original project uses Emacs keys instead of vi keys - because you should only need to learn one set of editor bindings ;)

 Behold:
 ![Hecate screenshot](http://www.evanmiller.org/images/hecate/screenshot2.png)